-Disabling unused Network Adapters
+Disabling unused network adapters

-Use this procedure to disable all unused Network Adapters or Network Interface Cards (NICs) to improve network communications and prevent the erroneous configuration of unused NICs during the Omnichannel server commissioning.
+Use this procedure to disable all unused network adapters or Network Interface Cards (NICs) to improve network communications and prevent the erroneous configuration of unused NICs during the Omnichannel server commissioning.

-- 1. Log on to the server. - On the Start screen, click Control Panel > Network and Internet > Network and Sharing Center > Change adapter settings. - 3.
-Right-click the unused Network Adapter and click Disable. - 4.
-Repeat step 2 through 3 to disable the other all unused Network Adapters.
+1. Log on to the server.

+- 2. Click Start > Control Panel > Network and Internet > Network and Sharing Center. - 3.
+In the navigation pane, click Change adapter settings - 4.
+Right-click the unused network adapter and click Disable. - 5.
+Repeat Step 4 to disable all unused network adapters.